508LoopDetected/tidbyt-plex/README.md

 # Plex "Now Playing" for Tidbyt
-A Work in Progress: This Node app aims to send Plex API data from a local media library to Tidbyt's Pixlet runtime for a nice "now playing" type display.
+A Work in Progress: This Node app aims to send Plex API data from a local media library to a Tidbyt device on the same network for a nice "now playing" type display.
+We're bypassing the Pixlet runtime in this particular instance and utilizing the unofficial [Node-based Tidbyt API client](https://github.com/drudge/node-tidbyt) instead.

+### Getting Started

-First run `npm install`, then create an `.env` with the server address + auth token:
+After running `npm install`, create a `.env` with the following credentials:

     PLEX_SERVER_ADDR=server_ip_here
     PLEX_AUTH_TOKEN=auth_token_here